Debbieliang9/torchMojiBot/README.md

 # torchMojiBot

-This repo contains the code and detailed instruction to reproduce the intelligent Slack bot I built in this blog post (TODO: add link).
+This repo contains the code and detailed instruction to reproduce the intelligent Slackbot I built in this blog post (TODO: add link).
 Powered by the [torchMoji](https://github.com/cw75/torchMoji) model, the bot automatically reacts to Slack messages with emoji.

 Before proceeding, make sure you have installed `python3` (the repo is tested with python3.6), `wget`, and `zip`.
 Also, install and configure [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).